gferrsilva/QMineral_Modeller/README.md

 - Improve performance

-## Sample Data
+## Training Data

 The directory [data_raw](./data_raw) contains all raw data considered for the models' building.
 <p>
-The main source of the data used for training is the [GEOROC database](http://georoc.mpch-mainz.gwdg.de/georoc/).
+The main source of the data used for training is the GEOROC database <http://georoc.mpch-mainz.gwdg.de/georoc/>.
-The repository [GEOROC](http://georoc.mpch-mainz.gwdg.de/georoc/) is maintained by the Max Planck Institute for Chemistry in Mainz.
+The repository GEOROC is maintained by the Max Planck Institute for Chemistry in Mainz.
 <p>
 Some other data used in this work are a concession of researchers of the Geological Survey of Brazil, and was used for model's test callibration.
-Those are disposed in the folder [other_sources](./data_raw/other_sources).
+Those are disposed in the folder [OtherSources](./data_raw/OtherSources).

 ## Building: